A simple model of trees for unicellular maps: Counting 3-constellations

-By using the method of the paragraph on quasi-constellations, we can compute $d_{\ell_1,\ell_2,\ell_3}(n;g_0)$.
-So this provides a combinatorial proof for counting $3$-constellations with respect to the number of vertices of each color.
+Finally, from Corollary~\ref{coro:cd} and Lemma~\ref{lem:computing_d}, we get a combinatorial proof of the following enumeration formula for $3$-constellations with respect to the number of circle vertices of each color. \begin{prop} For any $n,\ell_1,\ell_2,\ell_3 \ge 1$, with $g$ defined by $\ell_1+\ell_2+\ell_3=2n-2g+1$, one has: